 8. In the case of PNI-NPN as hosting network, the dynamic provisioning of allowed CAG ID list reuses existing procedure in clause 5.30.3.3 of TS 23.501 [3].

+9. Hosting network's NG-RAN may broadcast localized service information (e.g. service identifiers and/or human readable service information) to help UEs discover the service and the hosting network. via SIB information.

 8.4.4 Conclusion for how the localized service information is used by UE